radoslav11/acm-sgu/README.md

 The repository consists of three main components:

 1. **Original Solutions**: Competitive programming solutions to SGU problems in C++ or Python.
-2. **Enhanced Editorials**: Comprehensive problem explanations, solution approaches, and detailed editorials generated using o4-mini.
+2. **Enhanced Editorials**: Comprehensive problem explanations, solution approaches, and detailed editorials generated using gpt5 thinking.
 3. **Finetuned Model**: A basic pipeline with MLX for finetuning an LLM based on the above (still WIP).

 ## Dataset Structure